 This demographic change brings both challenges and opportunities for governments and medical professions but also for wider society.
 In response to these population and medical projections, the World Health Organisation (WHO) developed the Age Friendly Cities initiative, which endorses the provision of safe green outside spaces in order to promote active, healthy ageing.

-However, many barriers persist in delivering changes to community amenities and outside spaces, which result from the lack of awareness of their benefits for older people and people living with dementia and lack of support to enhance their use especially in residential or day care settings.
+However, many barriers persist in delivering changes to community amenities and outside spaces, which result from the lack of awareness of their benefits for older people and people living with dementia, and lack of support to enhance their use especially in residential or day care settings.

 Despite the fact that most dementia care settings have an outside space, our initial consultations suggest that they are used rarely if at all, many service providers feel they are unsafe and many lack confidence and feel they lack the resources to encourage better use of their space.

-The Living through Landscapes project aims to support settings to improve the use of their outside space through a ‘dementia friendly’ consultation and engagement process, landscape changes, and training and support to care settings.
+The Living through Landscapes project aimed to support settings to improve the use of their outside space through a ‘dementia friendly’ consultation and engagement process, landscape changes, and training and support to care settings.

 Click the following link to view the project outcomes.